DHD-audio/streamdeck-DHD/README.md

 ### app.js

-* initialisation of buttons when they appear (match device state)
+- initialisation of buttons when they appear (match device state)
-* Error handling for websocket couldn't connect
+- Error handling for websocket couldn't connect
-* Update icon on no connection?
+- Update icon on no connection?
-* Reconnect on close
+- Reconnect on close

-### property inspector

-* Autofill received ip address in external window (postMessage doesnt work for some reason into the window)

 ## Description